-Biomass: Approximately 97 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2012 crabbing season.
-This number is below the recommended target but still above the recommended threshold number of 70 million female spawning-age crabs.
-The estimated abundance in 2012 was lower than observed in 2011 and 2010.
-However, 2012 saw the largest juvenile (age 0) recruitment ever recorded, with an estimated 587 million juvenile crabs.
+Biomass: Approximately 68.5 million female adult (age 1+) crabs were estimated to be present in the Bay at the start of the 2014 crabbing season.
+This number is below the recommended target and just below the recommended threshold number of 70 million female spawning-age crabs.
+The estimated abundance in 2014 was lower than observed in 2012 and 2013.

 The graphs below show abundance estimates of female adult crabs and juvenile crabs, respectively, from the annual Winter Dredge Survey results for 1990-2012.

 Biological Reference Points: With support from the Virginia Marine Resources Commission, Maryland Department of Natural Resources, and the NOAA Chesapeake Bay Office, benchmark stock assessments of the Chesapeake Bay blue crab have been conducted every three to seven years since 1992.
 The most recent assessment, completed in 2011, reevaluated biological reference points to ensure that success in rebuilding a sustainable blue crab population continues over the long run.
-The 2011 assessment generated new reference points for the female component of the blue crab population.
-These maximum sustainable yield (MSY)-based female reference points were recommended and eventually adopted as replacements for the previous Maximum Spawning Potential overfishing reference points, which took into account both males and females (see table below).
+The 2011 assessment generated new reference points for the female component of the blue crab population (see table below).
+These maximum sustainable yield (MSY)-based female reference points were recommended and eventually adopted as replacements for the previous Maximum Spawning Potential overfishing reference points, which took into account both males and females.
 Similarly, the 2011 stock assessment recommends replacing the empirical overfished age 1+ (both sexes) abundance threshold and interim target with an MSY-based threshold and target based solely on female age 1+ crabs.

-The Chesapeake Bay blue crab stock is currently not overfished, and overfishing is not occurring.
-This is true according to both the new recommended female-only framework developed in the 2011 benchmark assessment and the former management framework.
+The Chesapeake Bay blue crab stock is currently depleted, and overfishing is not occurring, according to the new female-specific reference points.

 Fishing and habitat: The blue crab is perhaps the most sought-after shellfish in the mid-Atlantic region, and is caught both commercially and recreationally.
 The majority of the catch is commercial.
 Blue crabs are usually harvested with simple gear: pot, trotline, handline, dip net, scrape, or dredge.
 Crab abundance tends to be higher in areas with ample cover, such as submerged aquatic vegetation.
 Most fishing gear used to catch crabs has little to no effect on habitat.